Makasabi/philosophers_42/README.md

 	-> malloc a tab of number of forks.
 	-> In a loop, launch each philo as a thread (each philo declares a variable (flag->alive/dead));
 	-> function to be executed in each thread : Mutex fork left and fork right; time to eat; release mutx; time to sleep;
-		->conition to mutex : Both fork (pos-1 & pos) are available - otherwise wait.
-	-> main thread must show when a philosopher dies.
+		->conition to mutex : Both fork (pos-1 & pos) are available - otherwise wait. -> Get forks mutex -> main thread must show when a philosopher dies.
 	-> each philosopher is in an infinite loop where they eat & sleep for a given amount of time and end up dying if the time to die counter is 0;
 	-> print relevant information about each philo

 4. QUESTION : How to count time in each thread ? or globally ?
+DONE = FT SLEEP

-5. Exit program if 1 philo is dead OR if the number of rquired occurence happened.
+5. Exit program if 1 philo is dead OR if the number of required occurence happened. unlock and destroy all mutex;

 https://www.codequoi.com/threads-mutex-et-programmation-concurrente-en-c/